wmde/wikibase-release-pipeline/deploy/README.md

  - Regenerate WDQS database
  - Regenerate elasticsearch database

-## FAQ

-### Can I host Wikibase Suite locally?

-Yes, Wikibase Suite can be hosted locally for testing purposes by using e.g. the example domain names `*.mydomain.net` from `template.env` in your `.env` file.
-Configure those domain names also in your `/etc/hosts` to make them resolve to `127.0.0.1`.

-However, due to OAuth requirements, QuickStatements may not function properly without a publicly accessible domain names for both the `WIKIBASE_PUBLIC_HOST` and `QUICKSTATEMENTS_PUBLIC_HOST`.
-Running locally without publicly accessible addresses will also not generate a valid SSL certificate so accessing services will require allowing the invalid certificate on first load in the browser.

 ### Do you have any recommended Internet host / VPS provider recommendations?

 At this time, there are no specific recommendations for Internet hosts or VPS providers for hosting Wikibase Suite.
 The suite has been tested on various providers, and as long as the [minimum technical requirements](#hardware) are met, it should run as expected.